RobotLocomotion/pytorch-dense-correspondence/doc/poser.md

 - it is up to the user to decide where the mask_img comes from (could be from mask_rcnnk, or "ground truth" mask)
 - The mask should be a image at the same resolution of RGBD and have one channel uint8.
 The value 0 will be interperted as background, and all other values are foreground.
 - The visualization field is a 0-1 optional flag.
 If the flag is 1, the `poser_don_app` will create a window to visualize the registration result.
 The window is blocking and you need to close the window manually to continue.

+#### Notes on the Mask and Bounding Box
+Internally `poser` crops the pointcloud to a bounding box before doing any estimation, see [these](https://github.com/RobotLocomotion/poser/blob/master/apps/poser_don/preprocessing.cpp#L154) lines.
+If you omit the `mask_img` field then it defaults to not applying any mask, and only using the bounding box.

 ## Data output format